 IRS pushing tax deadline to May

-The International Revenue Service will be delaying the U.S. tax deadline, pushing the due date to May 17.
+The Internal Revenue Service will be delaying the U.S. tax deadline, pushing the due date to May 17.

 According to Bloomberg, accountants and lawmakers pushed for this change, citing complications from the ongoing pandemic and new legislation.
 The new deadline is a little more than a month past the traditional deadline of April 15.